Skip to Content

 Garam Masala Recipe

-The specific spices and their measurements differ, but the preparation is always the same.
-Measure out your whole spices, toast them on a pan, and grind them into a fine powder.
-Store the leftovers in a mason jar and preserve them for many meals to come!
+The specific whole spices and their measurements differ from recipe to recipe, but the preparation is always the same.
+Measure your whole spices, toast them on a pan, and grind them until fine.
+Store the spices in a mason jar and preserve them for all your favorite meals.
+If you need suggestions for what to make, try these recipes using garam masala

 The full recipe with measurements is in the recipe card below.